needMoreCoffeeNow/RightMindMath/html_pwa/markdown/md_en_us/pwa_install_computer.md

 <p>If you have a choice, use Microsoft Edge.
 It does a bit better job rendering the Scalable Vector Graphics that RMM uses extensively</p>

 <p>The process to install with Edge or Chrome is very similar.
-Both are presented below.</p>
+Both are presented below.<br><br>Note: Your version of Chrome or Edge may be different than those used below.
+This may result in slight differences from the instructions.
+However these should be minor, and easily worked around.</p>

 <hr><hr>